Ritvik19/Scrapers/README.md

 Web Scraper for various websites

-Just run a notebook to scrape the corresponding website, but make sure you have installed beautifulsoup4 library:
+Just run any notebook to scrape the corresponding website, but make sure you have installed beautifulsoup4 library:

 ```